Jose Luis Garcia

 With fame and fortune only footsteps away, Garcia's promising career took a detour.
 First he married and started to live the good life.
 His once tall and lanky frame was gone; replaced by bulk and a beefy mid-section.
 His weight shot up from 188 pounds to over 215 pounds.

-Became involved in a car wreck in his native country which result in a death.
+Garcia was then involved in a car wreck in his native country which resulted in a death.
 When he stepped into the ring against former WBA heavyweight champion Ernie Terrell, Garcia was a heavy favorite to score a knockout.
 However, Terrell surprised the experts by knocking out Garcia in 6 rounds.

 A few months later, Garcia traveled to Puerto Rico for an easy pay-day against club-fighter Joe Alexander.
 A grossly overweight Garcia was knocked cold in the opening round.